 In the world university rankings, these two British institutions always fight for the top spot.
 Both venerable universities with well established reputations, they now welcome students from around the world; and remain fierce rivals.
-OISE was founded in Oxford and now has centres in both cities, which allows us to count graduates of these prestigious institutions amongst our tutors and alumni.
+OISE was founded in Oxford and now has centres in both cities.
+We are also lucky enough to count graduates of these prestigious institutions amongst our tutors and alumni.

-Oxford and Cambridge, founded in 1096 and 1209, have perpetuated a plethora of traditions throughout their long histories, many of which are very much alive today.
+Oxford and Cambridge, founded in 1096 and 1209 respectively, have perpetuated a plethora of traditions throughout their long histories.
+Many of these have lasted through the centuries and are very much alive today.
 Some are solemn, others downright outlandish: OISE share their most astonishing traditions with you.

 Students do not wear uniforms per se, but are required to attend with special black jacket attire for their entrance ceremony, graduation and all their exams, as well as official dinners.